- 1 Dutch presence in the Dutch East Indies

-Many Netherlanders have an Indo-European family history.
-For example, their ancestors worked in the Dutch colony and started a family there.
-Researching that Indo past is often a challenging task.
-Administrative trails are not always left, frequently, sources have either not been saved or are difficult to access.
+Many people of Dutch origin have an Indo-European family history, due, or example, to the fact that their ancestors worked in the Dutch colony and started a family there.
+Researching that Asian past is often a challenging task.
+Administrative trails are often absent, and frequently sources have either not been saved or are difficult to access.
 Furthermore, you need to have a certain amount of knowledge about the European presence in ‘the East’ and about social relations in Indo-European society.

 Nonetheless, there is still much material to be found.
-In this introduction to the research into your Indo-European family tree a number of steps have been given that you can follow so you’re your research will maintain a certain system.
-Thereby the historical and societal background of the relationships between Europe and Asia will be comprehensively addressed.
+In this introduction to the research into your Indo-European family tree a number of steps have been given that you can follow to carry out your research methodically. .
+The historical and societal background of the relationships between Europe and Asia will be comprehensively addressed.

 Dutch presence in the Dutch East Indies

-Family relationships existed between people from the Netherlands and the Dutch East Indies since about 1600.
+Family relationships have existed between people from the Netherlands and the Dutch East Indies since about 1600.
 In the seventeenth and eighteenth century roughly one million people in the service of the Dutch East India Company (VOC) travelled to Asia.
 Approximately half of them came from abroad.
-The rest, roughly half a million, were men and a couple of thousand women, originating in the Netherlands.
+The rest, roughly half a million, were men and a couple of thousand women of Dutch origin.
 Many of them would never set foot on their native soil again.
-They died at sea or settled in the Dutch East Indies, often without leaving a trace of themselves behind in the Netherlands.
+They died at sea or settled in the Dutch East Indies.

-When Indonesia became a colony of the Netherlands in 1816, the number of Europeans that lived there remained modest for a long time.
+When Indonesia became a colony of the Netherlands in 1816, the number of Europeans that lived there remained stable for a long time.
 The majority of them worked in the service of the government, as civil servants or in the Dutch East-Indian army.
-The proportion of Europeans in a non-governmental position (‘private’ individuals) only began to increase after the last quarter of the nineteenth century, when the government adopted laws that gave free rein to private industry.
-As a result, many agricultural, mining enterprises and trading companies established themselves in the Dutch East Indies, especially on Java.
+The proportion of Europeans in a non-governmental position increased after the last quarter of the nineteenth century, when the government adopted laws that gave free rein to private industry.
+As a result, many agricultural and mining enterprises and trading companies established themselves in the Dutch East Indies, especially on Java.

-Most Indo-European Netherlanders who lived in the Dutch East Indies in the time of the Japanese occupation (1942-1945) are therefore (in the male line) descendants of Europeans who had settled in Asia after 1870 in Asia.
-However, long before then, from the 16th century, a European-Asiatic mix of cultures had come into being, which often came into the Indo-European families via the female line.
+Most Indo-Europeans of Dutch origin who lived in the Dutch East Indies at the time of the Japanese occupation (1942-1945) are therefore (in the male line) descendants of Europeans who had settled in Asia after 1870.
+However, long before then, from the 16th century, a European-Asiatic mix of cultures existed, often originating in the female line.

-This dossier is directed at originally European families, principally from the Netherlands, but also from the German-language countries and Scandinavia, who settled in the East and entered into relationships with Asiatic women.
+This dossier deals with European families, mainly from the Netherlands, but also from the German-language countries and Scandinavia, who settled in the East and entered into relationships with Asian women.

 De wapens van de VOC en Batavia, Jeronimus Becx (II), 1651.
 Collectie Rijksmuseum.